-For nearly 70 years, William Loren Katz has been a teacher and author of people’s history for middle and high school students.
-Katz has written 40 books on African American and American Indian history, including Black Indians: A Hidden Heritage and The Lincoln Brigade: A Picture History.
-His work has earned widespread praise from noted scholars including Howard Zinn, John Hope Franklin, Henry Louis Gates Jr., Alice Walker, Betty Shabazz, Ralph Bunche, James M. McPherson, and others.
+For nearly 70 years, William Loren Katz was a teacher and author of people’s history books for middle and high school students.
+Katz wrote 40 books on African American and American Indian history, including Black Indians: A Hidden Heritage and The Lincoln Brigade: A Picture History.
+His work earned widespread praise from noted scholars including Howard Zinn, John Hope Franklin, Henry Louis Gates Jr., Alice Walker, Betty Shabazz, Ralph Bunche, James M. McPherson, and others.

 In the fall of 2014, the Zinn Education Project interviewed William Katz for our series of profiles of historians who document untold history, particularly for young audiences.
-In the interview, Katz described his experiences growing up during the Great Depression and teaching during the McCarthy era.
-He also paid homage to his father Ben Katz’s life as a cultural and political activist.
+Katz described his experiences growing up during the Great Depression and teaching during the McCarthy era.
+He also paid homage to his father Ben Katz, a cultural and political activist.

 Born in 1927 when Calvin Coolidge was president, I vividly remember the Great Depression.
 Both my parents had to work, so I was given a key for our apartment.
 I had an exciting life with many friends on West 13th Street in Manhattan.
 We played marbles and punch ball and collected war and baseball cards.
 On my 10th birthday, I got a large bag of cherries and three comic books.
 Standing in the lunch line at PS 41 in Manhattan, I heard a little girl in front of me tell her friend that her parents gave her a dime on her birthday.

 My mother died very early in my life.
 My stepmother became an editor at Parents magazine; she was very good at editorial work.